Canada-Ontario Environmental Farm Plan (EFP)

 Infosheets

-22 of the 23 worksheets in the workbook have a corresponding infosheet.
-There is no infosheet for Worksheet #1 — Soil and Site Evaluation.
-These infosheets have been developed to provide you with more information to help you effectively complete your action plans for review.
+22 of the 23 worksheets in the workbook have a corresponding infosheet to help you complete your action plan.
+There is no infosheet for Worksheet 1 — soil and site evaluation.

 - a quick reference for information specific to the worksheet question

-- a short list of possible actions that will change your situation for the better
+- a short list of possible actions to improve your situation

-- a list of some acceptable compensating factors that adequately address a situation without changing the rating you specified in the workbook
+- examples of acceptable compensating factors that may address a situation without changing the rating you specified in the workbook

-- a good benchmark to see how your proposed solutions measure up
+- a benchmark to measure the quality of your proposed solutions

-- the only solution, since other solutions may have become available
+- offer the only solution — other options may become available

-- the last word on an issue, since some issues are complex and more technical information may be required from other sources
+- provide the last word on an issue — some issues may require more technical information from other sources